uidaholib/base-digital-collections-template/pages/about.md

 ## About Priest River

 Priest River, Idaho is a small town in western Bonner County, Idaho, located about five miles from the state border at Newport, Washington, and about sixty miles from Spokane.
-It is situated where the Pend Oreille River and the Priest River, from which the town takes its name, meet, at the foot of a long valley leading to big and beautiful Priest Lake and the boundary with Canada.
+It is situated at the confluence of the Pend Oreille River and the Priest River, from which the town takes its name, at the foot of a long valley leading to big and beautiful Priest Lake and the boundary with Canada.

 {% include feature/image.html objectid="priestriver0295" %}